sethvs/sthVault/docs/en-us/Remove-sthVaultProperty.md

 ```

 ## DESCRIPTION
-Remove-sthVaultProperty function removes the properties specified from the vault.
+Remove-sthVaultProperty function removes specified properties from the vault.

 ## PARAMETERS